Have you ever wanted to do something creative, but you couldn’t make yourself actually sit down and do the work?

 The War of Art promises to show us how to overcome these creative blocks and become highly productive.
-You’ll learn to fight back against Resistance, a devious enemy that is inside all of us.
+You’ll learn how to fight back against Resistance, that devious enemy inside all of us.
 This battle won’t always feel nice.
 Yet many online reviewers say the message was exactly what they needed to hear, like a good kick in the backside.
-By the end, you’ll understand what separates true Professionals in a craft from the Amateurs.
+By the end, you’ll understand what separates true Professionals in any craft from the Amateurs.

 Who is Steven Pressfield?

 Steven Pressfield (author website) is a bestselling author with over a dozen books published.
 During his career, he’s written historical fiction, non-fiction, movie screenplays and even advertising copy.
 He wrote for 27 years and failed many times, until his first novel The Legend of Bagger Vance was finally published in 1995.
 Five years later, it was turned into a major Hollywood movie starring actors like Matt Damon and Will Smith.

 1. Recognize Resistance: The inner force that sabotages our dreams

 Resistance is the name Steven Pressfield gives to the invisible force inside of us that stops us from doing creative work.
 Resistance makes us avoid sitting down to start working.
 It makes us feel paralyzed about sharing our work with the world.
 It blocks us from finishing projects we’ve been working on forever.

 Here are some common symptoms of Resistance, many of which you’ll probably be familiar with:

 - Feelings: fear, dread or reluctance around our work.

 - Thoughts: excuses and convincing rationalizations for our procrastination.

 - Habits: giving in to Resistance feels terrible, so afterwards we overindulge in distraction, consumption, and addictions.
 (Like our phones, food, shopping, pleasure, alcohol or drugs.)